Table of Contents

 🎯 Purpose of the Demo

-AI Receipt & Expense Scanner demonstrates how to use LM-Kit.NET to extract structured expense data from receipts entirely on local hardware.
-Feed it any receipt and get back structured JSON with store info, line items, totals, tax breakdown, payment details, and an automatic expense category.
+AI Receipt & Expense Scanner demonstrates how to use LM-Kit.NET with vision-language models to extract structured expense data from receipts entirely on local hardware.
+Feed it any receipt, whether a text file, PDF, or a scanned photo, and get back structured JSON with store info, line items, totals, tax breakdown, payment details, and an automatic expense category.

 The sample shows how to:

-• Use TextExtraction to extract structured data from receipt text.
+• Use TextExtraction with a VLM to extract structured data from both text and image-based receipts.

 • Define extraction schemas with TextExtractionElement including line item arrays.